To strengthen small manufacturing for the defense industry

 Current Programs

-Purdue Data Mine Sponsor
+The Data Mine

 Autonomous Data Engine

 The Knudsen Institute is committed to having up-to-date, detailed, and accurate knowledge of the supply chain.
 To this end, we are supporting the development of an autonomous data engine that is continuously collecting data from a variety of sources.
-This data engine includes AI/NLP capabilities that extract pertinent details from unstructured data.
-Additionally, a research organization works within the data engine to ensure accuracy of the data collected.
-This information will enable many future projects such as understanding current surge capacity, modeling the impact of surge scenarios, and determining the impact of public policy.

 Project 81

 Project 81 focuses on workforce development for small manufacturers.
 The effort is named after historic U.S. Highway 81 running through Oklahoma, south from Enid through Chickasha and down to Duncan.
 This region encompasses most of western Oklahoma, including critical military bases such as Vance Air Force Base, Fort Sill Army Installation, and Altus Air Force Base.
-Moreover, this region runs alongside the Will Rogers World Airport, the FAA Monroney Center, and Tinker Air Force Base in the Greater Oklahoma City region.